viamrobotics/docs/docs/services/ml/upload-training-script.md

 Once uploaded, you can view the script by navigating to the [registry's **Training Scripts** page](https://app.viam.com/registry?type=Training+Script).

-You can also simultaneously upload a training script and submit a training job with the [`viam train submit custom from-upload` command](/cli/#position-arguments-submit-custom).
+You can also simultaneously upload a training script and submit a training job with the [`viam train submit custom with-upload` command](/cli/#position-arguments-submit-custom).

 ## Submit a training job

-You can use the Viam CLI's [`viam train submit`](/cli/#positional-arguments-submit) command to submit a training job.
+After uploading the training script, you can run it by submitting a training job.

-Referencing the [CLI documentation](/cli/#positional-arguments-submit), use `viam train submit custom from-registry` to submit a training job from a training script already uploaded to the registry and `viam train submit custom from-upload` to upload a training script and submit a training job at the same time.
+You can use [`viam train submit custom from-registry`](/cli/#positional-arguments-submit) to submit a training job from a training script already uploaded to the registry or `viam train submit custom from-upload` to upload a training script and submit a training job at the same time.

 For example: